pic(1) — Linux manual page

 values in between with a proportionally gray shade.
 A value

-object is added after the object is filled, so that the text is
+after the object has been filled, so that the text will not be

 Additional modifiers are available to draw colored objects: